Cabinet sets details for hiring preference rules

 About 187,000 job seekers resident in Switzerland could benefit from domestic hiring preference rules under proposals aimed at curbing immigration from the European Union.

-The government on Friday announced the local preference mechanism would apply if unemployment in a sector of the economy exceeds 5% nationwide.
+The government on Friday announced the local preference mechanism would apply if unemployment in a sector of the economy reaches 5% nationwide.

 The system was agreed by parliament last December and stops short of outright immigration quotas demanded by voters in 2014.
 The ballot box decision prompted a temporary crisis in relations with the EU.